apache/datafusion-site/content/blog/2024-12-14-datafusion-python-43.1.0.md

 ## Arrow PyCapsule import and export

-Apache has stable C interface for moving data between different libraries, but difficulties sometimes arise when different Python libraries expose this interface through different methods, requiring developers to write function calls for each library they are attempting to work with.
+Arrow has stable C interface for moving data between different libraries, but difficulties sometimes arise when different Python libraries expose this interface through different methods, requiring developers to write function calls for each library they are attempting to work with.
 A better approach is to use the [Arrow PyCapsule Interface] which gives a